polibacorse/DashController/README.md

 A software that subscribes to DashController topics and shows a more readable output of DashController making easier the debugging
 [needs that DashController is in running mode]
 [needs that Mosquitto is in running mode]

+# gearSim
+A software that sends to the mqtt gears values in order to test DashController [needs that Mosquitto is in running mode]